splunk/splunk-operator/docs/Examples.md

 splunk-single-standalone-0                   1/1     Running   0          11m
 ```

-Similar to indexer clusters, you can easily scale search head clusters by just patching the `replicas` parameter.
+Similar to indexer clusters, you can scale a search head cluster by patching the `replicas` parameter.

 The passwords for the instance are generated automatically.
 To review the passwords, refer to the [Reading global kubernetes secret object](#reading-global-kubernetes-secret-object) instructions

 ### Cluster Services

-Note that the creation of `SearchHeadCluster`, `ClusterMaster` and `IndexerCluster` resources also creates corresponding Kubernetes services:
+The creation of `SearchHeadCluster`, `ClusterMaster`, `MonitoringConsole`, and `IndexerCluster` resources also creates corresponding Kubernetes services:

 ```
 $ kubectl get svc